Polymer/old-docs-site/docs/start/creatingelements.md

 {{site.project_title}} makes it simple to create web components, declaratively.
 Custom elements are defined using our custom element,  `<polymer-element>`, and can leverage
 {{site.project_title}}'s special features.
-These features reduce common boilerplate and make it evern easier to build complex, web component-based applications:
+These features reduce common boilerplate and make it even easier to build complex, web component-based applications:

 - [Two-way data binding](/docs/polymer/databinding.html)
 - Declarative event handing